keniasousa/keniasousa.github.io/_posts/2025-08-04-agentic-ai-process.md

 This is where a process mindset becomes indispensable.
 By understanding workflows through techniques like process mapping and value stream analysis, organizations can identify which steps are ready for agentic automation, where human oversight is essential, and how to ensure goal-aligned AI behavior.

-The path forward isn't jus about adoption, it's about transformation.
-We need to invest in the right foundation to build the knowledge we need so we can innovate tomorrow.
+The path forward isn't just about adoption, it's about transformation.
+We need to invest in the right foundation to build the knowledge we need to innovate tomorrow.

 [ibm-agentic-ai]: https://www.ibm.com/think/insights/agentic-ai